2020. Wire. 63" x 63" x 63"

-I made the lower sculpture, "Dancing Partner," 16 years ago, in 2004.
+"Dancing Partner," was made in 2004.
 In both pieces, I am drawing with wire.
 I use the wire to make 3 dimensional gestures through space.

 To give the pieces mass and presence, I fill in the contour lines of the wire drawings.
 In "Pasio", I give the circle element weight by using straight lines of wire.
 The two arcing pieces that move through the circle are filled in using circular elements.
 In "Dancing Partner," the interior lines of the planar element reflect the outside contours of the piece.